 Worrying about the world’s problems is often an excuse for not working on our own problems

-Many people worry constantly about world problems such as climate change and discrimination.
+Many people worry constantly about world problems such as climate change or discrimination.

 Even if we aren’t virtue signaling, still the inside-out approach remains the most viable.
 If we can’t cultivate basic virtues such as punctuality, tidiness and steadiness, how can we solve world problems?
 If we have never fixed our own car, could we fix a plane?